Generate a Management Token

 Contentstack provides management token for read-write access to the content of your stack.

-- Open the Management Tokens tab, and click on either + ADD TOKEN or the add one link (if you haven’t created any tokens yet).
+- Open the Management Tokens tab, and click on the + New Token.

 - Provide a relevant Name and Description for the token.